 SEO is a way to get more traffic to your website.
 By ranking high in Google, you attract more people to your site.
 Eventually, your goal probably is to sell your stuff or to attract more regular visitors.
-A nice tactic to get more traffic to your site is optimizing your content for words people use.
-However, to increase your chances to rank and to really convince people to buy your stuff, subscribe to your newsletter or to come back to your website another time, you should take into account search intent as well.
+To get more traffic to your site, you optimize your content for words people use.
+However, to increase your chances to rank and to really convince people to buy your stuff, subscribe to your newsletter or to come back to your website another time, you should take search intent into account.
 Here, I will tell you what search intent is and how to optimize your articles for search intent.

 What is search intent?

 Search intent (or user intent, audience intent) is the term used to describe the purpose of an online search.
 It’s the reason why someone conducts a specific search.
 After all, everyone who does an online search is hoping to find something.
 Is someone searching because they have a question and want an answer to that question?
-Are they searching for a specific website?
+Are they looking to visit a specific website?
 Or, are they searching because they want to buy something?
 Many of these different types of searches form parts of the user journey.

-Over the years, Google has become more and more able to determine the search intent of people.
-And Google wants to rank pages highest that fit the search term as well as the search intent of a specific search query.
+Over the years, Google has worked hard to improve its algorithm to be able to determine people’s search intent.
+And, Google wants to rank pages that best fit the search term, as well as the search intent behind a specific search query.
 That’s why it’s essential to make sure your post or page fits the search intent of your audience.

 4 types of search intent

 There are a few distinct types of search intent, these four are most commonly used:

 First, there is informational intent.
-Lots of searches on the internet are of people looking for information.
-Information about the weather, information about educating children, information about SEO.
-In this case, people have a specific question or want to know more about a certain topic.
+Lots of searches on the internet are done by people looking for information.
+That could be information about the weather, information about educating children, information about SEO, you name it.
+People with informational intent have a specific question or want to know more about a certain topic.

 The second type of search intent is called navigational intent.
-People with this intent try to get to a specific website.
-People who search for Facebook are usually on their way to the Facebook website.
+People with this intent want to visit a specific website.
+For example, people who search for [Facebook] are usually on their way to the Facebook website.

-Ranking high on a navigational term is only beneficial for your organic traffic if your site is the site people are looking for.
-A few years ago, Yoast had a Google Analytics plugin, and we ranked pretty well for the term Google Analytics.
-It didn’t drive any traffic to our site though.
-People searching for Google Analytics were looking for the Google Analytics website and were hardly ever interested in our plugin.
+Keep in mind that ranking high for a navigational term is only beneficial for your organic traffic if your site is the site people are looking for.
+For example, a few years ago, Yoast had a Google Analytics plugin, and we ranked pretty well for the term [Google Analytics].
+But that didn’t drive any traffic to our site.
+People searching for [Google Analytics] were looking for the Google Analytics website and were hardly ever interested in our plugin.

-Some people have the intention to buy in the (near) future, but use the web to do their research.
+Some people have the intention to buy in the (near) future and use the web to do their research.
 What washing machine would be best?
 Which SEO plugin is the most helpful?
-These people also have transactional intent but will need some more time and convincing.
+These people also have transactional intent but need some more time and convincing.
 These types of search intents are usually called commercial investigating intents.

 How to optimize your content for search intent